 It’s official, summer is finally here!
 Well it is in pagan circles, and celebrated as such on May 1st – otherwise known as Beltane.
 Beltane is a festival of flowers, fertility, fecundity and fire, a day to revel in sensuality and delight.
 Thought to originate from the Celtic “Blessing Fires”, and named in honour of the Celtic Sun God “Bel”, it is a celebration of the fertility of the land as well as that of humans and animals, abundant fertility on all levels is the central theme.
 It is a hugely important fire festival, the sun has truly returned, spring has peaked and summer is well on its way.
-On this day herds were turned out to the wild pastures, with cattle being driven through the “Belfires” to protect them from harm.
-To show the corn how high to grow, the May Queen and Summer King jumped the Belfires, couples followed to pledge themselves to each other and jumping the fires was also thought to cleanse and purify oneself - contact with fire was interpreted as symbolic contact with the sun.
+Traditionally, herds were turned out to the wild pastures, with cattle being driven through the “Belfires” to protect them from harm.
+To show the corn how high to grow, the May Queen and Summer King jumped the Belfires, with young couples following to pledge themselves to each other.
+Jumping the fires was done to cleanse and purify oneself - contact with fire was interpreted as symbolic contact with the sun.

 The Beltane morning dew was thought to possess magical properties - to wash one’s face in it guaranteed a flawless complexion for one year – not only that, it was able to remove spots, freckles and pimples too!